briankmatheson/cStor-examples/README.md

 provisioner: openebs.io/provisioner-iscsi
 ```

-Note the StoragePoolClaim value matches the name of the
+* Note the StoragePoolClaim value matches the name of the
 StoragePoolClaim we've created.

-Note also the ReplicaCount of 3,
+* Note also the ReplicaCount of 3, indicating that we'll create cstor
-indicating that we'll create cstor pods on 3 nodes to redundantly host
+pods on 3 nodes to redundantly data of this class.

-this data.
+* And we're making this the default storage class for new claims.

+### 5. Use your new default cStor StorageClass!

+`helm install minio helm/minio`
+`kubectl get pvc minio`